Showing posts with label poor journalism. Show all posts

 Geraldo Rivera, Wikipedia

-Yesterday, my wife and I watched incredulously as Geraldo Rivera interviewed Gennifer Flowers and Paula Jones on FOX.
+Yesterday, I watched incredulously as Geraldo Rivera interviewed Gennifer Flowers and Paula Jones on FOX.
 My first reaction was that I must have missed some bombshell discovery like a photograph of Senator McCain on a boat with an attractive woman in Bimini.

 No we didn't miss anything like that because there has been zero evidence to support such a "smoking gun".
 Why would Geraldo Rivera be interviewing these women about the McCain story in the New York Times?